Academic Regulations and Degree Requirements for Undergraduate Students

 10. Delete Period: The first two weeks of classes are considered the Delete Period, during which students may delete courses from their schedule without any record on their transcript.

-11. Voluntary Withdrawal: The Voluntary Withdrawal Period begins the day after the conclusion of the Delete Period and ends five weeks before the last day of classes.
+11. Course Withdrawal: The Course Withdrawal Period begins the day after the conclusion of the Delete Period and ends five weeks before the last day of classes.
 During this period, a student may withdraw from one or more courses with a grade of “W” recorded on the transcript.
-Under exceptional circumstances, the Committee on Academic Standing may allow a student to withdraw from courses after the end of the Voluntary Withdrawal Period.
+Under exceptional circumstances, the Committee on Academic Standing may allow a student to withdraw from courses after the end of the Course Withdrawal Period.
 A student may not at any time fall more than two courses (eight semester hours) behind the normal accumulation of four courses per semester.
-If a student has fallen eight or more semester hours behind the normal accumulation, the voluntary withdrawal option will not be available, except by explicit permission of the Committee on Academic Standing, until the student has earned additional credit through over-pointing or completing summer school courses.
+If a student has fallen eight or more semester hours behind the normal accumulation, the course withdrawal option will not be available, except by explicit permission of the Committee on Academic Standing, until the student has earned additional credit through over-pointing or completing summer school courses.
 A student may only use eight semester hours of Advanced Placement credit to repair credit deficiencies.
-Any student who has an Honor Council case pending in relation to a course, or who has received a penalty in relation to a course, is not permitted to exercise the voluntary withdrawal option in that course.
+Any student who has an Honor Council case pending in relation to a course, or who has received a penalty in relation to a course, is not permitted to exercise the course withdrawal option in that course.

 12. Over-Pointing: Students may take up to 19 semester hours per term, subject to approval from their faculty adviser.
 Any additional coursework is considered over-pointing and is subject to additional guidelines and restrictions.
 Students may not over-point during the pre-registration period, but must wait until the beginning of the Add Period.
 First-semester first-year students are not allowed to over-point.